ethersphere/swarm-guide/contents/gettingstarted.rst

 Will use the ``geth.ipc`` to resolve ``.eth`` names using the contract at ``314159265dD8dbb310642f98f50C066173C1259b`` and it will use ``ws:1.2.3.4:5678`` to resolve ``.test`` names using the contract at ``0x112234455C3a32FD11230C42E7Bccd4A84e02010``.
 For all other names it will use the ENS contract at ``0x230C42E7Bccd4A84e02010112234455C3a32FD11`` on ``ws:8.9.0.1:2345``.

-Note that if a ``.eth`` or ``.test`` domain fails to resolve using the first two ens endpoints, the name will be resolved using the third one if possible.

 Alternative Networks